Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 ) -> tp.Numpy:
 ```

 * The job function is called directly to obtain the training results, which have been completed by OneFlow in distributed process of splitting and combining.
-Under the consistent strategy, there are few differences between single machine training program and distributed training program.
+Under the consistent view, there are few differences between single machine training program and distributed training program.
 ```python
 for i, (images, labels) in enumerate(zip(train_images, train_labels)): loss = train_job(images, labels)